 If your child is having a hard time sleeping, chances are you aren’t sleep well either.
 Luckily there are a few strategies you can try and a few newborn essentials you can buy for your baby to help.

-The following strategies can help your baby begin sleeping better through the night when she is as young as six weeks old.
+The following strategies can help your baby sleep better through the night, as early as 6 weeks old.
 In order for this baby advice to work, though, you have to be consistent, even on the weekends.

 • Pay attention to feeding times.
 During the day, feeds should be lively and social.
 At night, though, they should be calm and quiet.
 This will help your little one learn and understand the difference between daytime and night time.

-• Allow your baby to fall asleep by herself at night between six and eight weeks old.
-While she may fall asleep easier with you rocking her, she may come to depend on this if you don’t allow her to fall asleep by herself.
+• Allow your baby to fall asleep by themselves at night between six and eight weeks old.
+While they may fall asleep easier while you rock them, they may come to depend on this if you don’t allow them to fall asleep without being rocked.

 • Tune into her needs.
 One of the best ways to do this during the day is by carrying her in a sling so she feels close to you and secure.
 If she wakes in the night, figure out what could be bothering her.
 Does she have a full nappy?
 Is she cold?
 Are her pyjamas uncomfortable?

-If you’re trying to help your baby sleep through the night, begin by using a few newborn essentials, like a dummy, a security blanket, and a sleep trainer to help them understand when it’s time to go to sleep.
+If you’re trying to help your baby sleep through the night, begin by using a few newborn essentials, like a dummy and a security blanket to help them understand when it’s time to go to sleep.
 These tools, combined with a few changes in your routine, should help them sleep better at night.